futtta/ao_critcss_aas/readme.txt

 As of AO CCSS 1.13.0 the plugin binds itself to a domain to avoid unexpected requests from cloned sites.
 You can either deactivate and reactivate the plugin to reset the "bound domain" or you can pass `false` to the `autoptimize_filter_ccss_bind_domain` filter to disable the domain binding.

 == Changelog ==

+= 1.15.0 =

+* bugfix for blacklist false positive
+* improvement: extra logic to ensure manual rules don't get overwritten
+* improvement: ensure old rules don't break site when API key is not valid and rules are not updated any more
+* logfile now queuelog.html instead of queue.log

 = 1.14.0 =